OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Suricata makes use of DPDK for packet acquisition in workers runmode.
 The whole DPDK configuration resides in the `dpdk:` node.
-This node encapsulates 2 main subnodes and those are eal-params and interfaces.
+This node encapsulates 2 main subnodes, and those are eal-params and interfaces.

 ::